If you are looking for a Nara Day Trip Itinerary from Osaka or Kyoto, then you have come to the right place!

 Option # 4 – Kintetsu Railways from Kyoto Station

 You may also take direct Kintetsu Ltd. Exp.
 From Kyoto Station to Kintetsu Nara Station.
-Travel time is approximately 35 minutes and one-way train fare is 1,130 yen.
+Travel time is approximately 35 minutes and one-way train fare is 1,130 yen (covered by Kintetsu Rail Pass).

 Nara Day Trip: How to get around Nara